Boundedness questions for Calabi-Yau threefolds: Preliminaries

-The simplest case here is when $Y_0$ is an $A_1$-singularity, and then $\delta$ is the ramification index of $f$ and we have the situation studied in \cite{Reid}.
-The next case is when $Y_0$ is an $A_2$-singularity; here either $Z$ is irreducible and so $X_0$ is a partial resolution (in which case $r=2$), or we have $X_0 = \tilde Y_0$, in which case $Z$ has two irreducible components and $r=3$.
-In the latter case, we will have $\delta \ge 3$ with equality only if $f$ is locally an isomorphism and transverse to each of the three hyperplanes (lines this case).
-It may be checked from the explicit description of roots and Weil groups found in Chapter V of \cite{Serre} that if $Z$ has precisely two components and we are not in the case described above (so either $Y_0$ is an $A_2$-singularity but $f$ is ramified or not generic, or $Y_0$ is worse than an $A_2$-singularity and so $X_0$ is only a partial resolution of $Y_0$), then $\delta \ge 4$ (in the latter case $r\ge 4$).
+It may be checked from the explicit description of roots and Weyl groups found in say Section 2 of \cite{KatzM} that if $Z$ has precisely two components and we are not in the specific $A_2$ case described above (so either $Y_0$ is an $A_2$-singularity but $f$ is ramified or not generic, or $Y_0$ is worse than an $A_2$-singularity and so $X_0$ is only a partial resolution of $Y_0$), then $\delta \ge 4$ (in the latter case of $Y_0$ worse than an $A_2$ singularity we have $r\ge 4$).
 If for instance $Y_0$ is an $A_n$-singularity ($n>2$), and we are contracting all $(-2)$-curves on $\tilde Y_0$ except for those corresponding to two adjacent nodes in the Dynkin diagram, then in fact $r=4$.

 Knowledge of these \it virtual \rm $(-1, -1)$-curves is enough to determine the transformation law for the cubic and linear forms.
-Let $\phi : X \to \bar X$ be the Type I contraction, and $\eta \in H_2 (X , \Z)/{\hbox{\rm Tors}}$ the primitive class contacted by $\phi$, i.e. $\phi _* \eta =0$.
-Let $n_d$ denote the total number of $(-1, -1)$-curves in the above local deformation which have image the class $d\eta$ in $H_2 (X, \Z)/{\hbox{\rm Tors}}$.
+Let $\phi : X \to \bar X$ be the Type I contraction, and $\eta \in H_2 (X , \Z)/{\hbox{\rm Tors}}$ the primitive class contracted by $\phi$, i.e. $\phi _* \eta =0$.
+Let $n_d$ denote the total number of $(-1, -1)$-curves in the above local deformations (corresponding to the various connected components of the exceptional locus) which have image the class $d\eta$ in $H_2 (X, \Z)/{\hbox{\rm Tors}}$.
 It is shown in \cite{WilGW} (building on the theory from \cite{WilSD} and \cite{Fr}) that the cubic and linear forms transform according to the following formulae:

 where $X'$ denotes the flopped threefold and $D_2$ is the divisor on $X'$ corresponding to a divisor $D_1$ on $X$.
 This then leads to a pivotal observation.

 \begin{prop} For \CY threefolds $X$, knowledge of $D^3$ and $D\cdot c_2$ for some big movable class $D \in H^2 (X, \Z)$ determines $X$ up to a bounded family.